-Chemical SPF sinks into the skin and absorb the UV rays of the skin.
-Chemical SPF appears thinner and less greasy on the skin.
+Chemical SPF sinks into the skin and absorbs UV rays.
+They appear thinner and less greasy on the skin.

-They are suitable to wear before applying makeup.
-Chemical sunscreens are a good option if you have dry skin.
+These are suitable to wear before applying makeup.
+Chemical sunscreens are also a good option if you have dry skin.

 A broad-spectrum sunscreen protects you from UVB and UVA rays of the sun

 Broad-spectrum SPF implies a sunscreen that protects you from both UVA and UVB rays of the sun.
-A regular sunscreen protects your skin from UVB rays of the sun.
+A regular sunscreen protects your skin from UVB rays only.

-UVA rays penetrate deep into your skin and can cause skin cancer, tanning and premature aging.
-Sunscreens labeled “broad-spectrum” absorb both the rays of the sun and are ideal for daily use.
+UVA rays penetrate deep into your skin and may carry the risk of causing skin cancer, tanning and premature aging.
+Thus, sunscreens labeled “broad-spectrum” are ideal options for daily use.